 top of page

-• Writer's pictureOut and About
+Writer's pictureOut and About

-Portogabra Track, Beelu National Park
+Fred Jacoby Park and the Portagabra Track, Beelu National Park Mundaring

 We returned to Mundaring for our mid winter bush walk.
-Previously we had tried to walk the Portogabra Track but due to a lack of information and maps we walked the O'Connor Trail instead.
+Previously we had tried to walk the Portagabra Track but due to a lack of information and maps we walked the O'Connor Trail instead.
 This time we had completed a bit of research and found a review of the Portagabra Trail which provided a much needed guide.
 (Thank you).
 It took us 80 minutes to complete this trail which is a 3.5 km loop through pristine bushland.

 We were going to have lunch at the Mundaring Weir Hotel after the walk and as we had trouble finding parking on past visits we decided to park at the hotel and begin our walk from there.
 Although several other walks are signposted the Portagabra is not but we knew that the path started at Fred Jacoby Park so we backtracked alongside the C.Y.
 O'Connor water pipeline until we reached the intersection of Mundaring Weir Road and Allen Road.
 We crossed straight over and then walked down into Fred Jacoby Park.
 There is plenty of parking at Fred Jacoby Park so this might be a better starting point.
 If you are visiting the Hotel it is only a short walk there and back again.